What Is Workers' Comp?

 What Are the Monopolistic Work Comp States?

-In several states, businesses must purchase workers’ compensation through a monopolistic state program, which means they cannot shop around for other policy options.
+In several states, businesses must purchase insurance through a monopolistic state program, which means they cannot shop around for other policy options.

-Ohio, Wyoming, Washington, and North Dakota are monopolistic states because they prevent private insurers from selling workers’ compensation.
+Ohio, Wyoming, Washington, and North Dakota are monopolistic states because they prevent private insurers from selling coverage.
 If residents of these states wish to purchase a policy, they must do so from a state-operated insurance fund.

 Note that not all policies apply across state lines, so if you operate in multiple states, you may need several policies.

-State laws dictate whether you’re obligated to provide workers’ comp for contractors.
-To avoid costly fines, verify your contractors don’t qualify as employees according to workers’ comp laws.
+State laws dictate whether you’re obligated to provide coverage for contractors.
+To avoid costly fines, be sure to verify if your contractors qualify as employees.

-If your contractors are not covered by your policy, limit your exposure by contractually requiring them to hold their own workers’ comp coverage.
+If your contractors are not covered by your policy, limit your exposure by contractually requiring them to hold their own coverage.

 Nearly all outside vendors should have policies in place to protect their employees.
 Request certificates of insurance (COIs) for these to ensure everything is up to date and you’re protected if one of their employees is injured while working for you.

-Workers’ comp ensures your employees are financially supported to get the care they need, when they need it most.
+Having coverage ensures your employees are financially supported to get the care they need.

-Whether a severe instance of negligence or a simple clerical oversight, lapses in workers’ comp jeopardize safety and compliance—and it’s in your best interest to avoid them at all costs.
+Whether a severe instance of negligence or a simple clerical oversight, lapses in coverage jeopardize safety and compliance—and it’s in your best interest to avoid them at all costs.

 So, while you’re focused on growing your business, bcs handles all aspects of workers’ comp for you.